 And what is Piragua, really?

 So we kinda dressed up a bit for the show.
 I wanted to take advantage of the perfect chance for me to wear my lace-y dress I got from Bangkok, which is too short for work but great for going out.
-Charlie looked great in his white long-sleeved polo and gray pants and jacket.
+C looked great in his white long-sleeved polo and gray pants and jacket.
 Cholo wore his coat and Angelica paired her striped top with a matching belt while rocking some heels, while Peter had his raccoon hat!

 So when we we got into the elevator to go to the basement parking, Peter noticed Felix was walking towards the elevators too so he kept the elevator open, and Felix got in.
-Enter awkward moment when Charlie goes, “hey man, congrats,” and I forgot what Felix said in return but in the middle of the 4th floor and the 5th basement, I took this picture inside the elevator.
+Enter awkward moment when C goes, “hey man, congrats,” and I forgot what Felix said in return but in the middle of the 4th floor and the 5th basement, I took this picture inside the elevator.
 Even tried to frame it carefully because there were other people inside, so it wasn’t exactly the easiest place to take a photo.
 But there we went!
 After the post-awkward-moment of photo-taking, Felix gave Peter a flyer for Next to Normal, and he said it’s worth watching.

 I was too tired on the ride home and slept almost as soon as I got dropped off.
-Yesterday was another one of those perfect Saturdays wherein I spent most of my time with Charlie and some friends. :)
+Yesterday was another one of those perfect Saturdays wherein I spent most of my time with C and some friends. :)